-New method facilitates study of the effects of chemicals on DNA a technique developed by Wang and colleagues at the University of California Los Angeles, where Wang was a doctoral student.
+New method facilitates study of the effects of chemicals on DNA

-University of Arkansas physics researchers have developed a simple, cost-effective method to study the effects of chemicals on DNA which has potential to improve the development and testing of lifesaving treatments.
+University of Arkansas physics researchers have developed a simple, cost-effective method to study the effects of chemicals on DNA which has potential to improve the development and testing of life-saving treatments.

-Jack Freeland, an honors physics student in his junior year, worked with Yong Wang, assistant professor of physics, and Prabhat Khadaka, a post doctoral fellow, to create bent strands of DNA using
+Jack Freeland, an honors physics student in his junior year, worked with Yong Wang, assistant professor of physics, and Prabhat Khadaka, a post doctoral fellow, to create bent strands of DNA using a technique developed by Wang and colleagues at the University of California Los Angeles, where Wang was a doctoral student.